UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

-The take home message here is that there are valid use cases for modern rainbow maps, but you should be confident that there is no better alternative before reaching for this tool, and be careful when interpreting rainbow colored plots in general.
+The take home message here is that there are valid use cases for modern rainbow maps, but you should be confident that there is no better alternative before reaching for this tool, and be careful when interpreting rainbow coloured plots in general.

-The jet rainbow colormap should be avoided for many reasons, including that the sharp transitions between colors introduces visual threshold that do not represent the underlying continuous data.
+The jet rainbow colourmap should be avoided for many reasons, including that the sharp transitions between colours introduces visual threshold that do not represent the underlying continuous data.
 Another issue is luminance (brightness).
 For example, your eye is drawn to the yellow and cyan regions, because the luminance is higher.
 This can have the